Paris Pact brochure - new version of September 2016

 A partnership of more than 80 countries and international organizations, the Paris Pact Initiative is one of the most important frameworks in the fight against opiates originating in Afghanistan.
-It aims at the reduction of illicit traffic in opiates including opium poppy cultivation, production and global consumption of heroin and other opiates, and at the establishment of a broad international coalition to combat illicit traffic in opiates.
+The establishment of a broad international coalition aims at the reduction of illicit traffic in opiates, including opium poppy cultivation, production and global consumption of heroin and other opiates.

 * Please note: the sections referred to above can only be accessed after registering and logging-in.